CE-Timmer/spicy-lyrics/README.md

 1. Open Settings
 2. Set `Lyrics Source` to `DockBridge`
-3. Keep original Spicy Lyrics enabled
+3. (Optional) Keep original Spicy Lyrics enabled if you also use its UI
 4. Keep `dockbridge.js` enabled

 DockBridge will then provide the payloads SpotifyDock needs.